joelewis101/blantyreSepsis/README.md

 [GitHub](https://github.com/joelewis101/blantyreSepsis)

-Six datasets are included in the package; for details and variable definitions access the associated help file (e.g via `?BTparticipants`)
+Six datasets are included in the package; for details and variable definitions access the associated help file (e.g via `?BTparticipants`).
+They are lazy loaded so will be available on loading the package.

   - `BTparticipants` - Baseline characteristics and investigation results for included participants